O sa mirë

 The series follows a group of students at the private university O sa mirë.
-The students come from different Albanian-speaking regions of Albania, Kosovo, Macedonia, and Montenegro.
+The students come from different Albanian-speaking regions of Albania, Kosovo, North Macedonia, and Montenegro.
 The sitcom bases its humor on Albanian regional stereotypes and the interactions between the different sub-cultures.

 Premise

 Students from Albanian-speaking regions of Albania, Kosovo, Macedonia, and Montenegro, attend the private university O sa mirë.
 Following the day-to-day life of the students, misunderstandings often occur due to different spoken Albanian dialects, as well as comical situations involving the teachers.
 The show focuses on the members of the Physics, History, Music, Physical Education, and English classes of the university.